AnalogMan151/sumoCheatMenu/README.md

 A plugin created using [@RyDog199](https://github.com/RyDog199/)'s [blankCheatMenu](https://github.com/RyDog199/blankCheatMenu) base which in turn was based off [@Nanquitas](https://github.com/Nanquitas/) work.

 Activate by pressing SELECT in game.
+This plugin supports both version 1.0 and v1.1 of the games.

 ### Cheats include: